 Wheat Grass Juice* (Triticum spp)

-in place of these parts.
+*I suggest that you use Jurassic Green Powder in place of these parts, since you need a JUICE POWDER and Jurassic Green is Alfalfa juice powder, Barley juice powder, and Wheat grass (Kamut) juice powder all in one formula.
 This 16oz mix will make several batches (over 5 batches if you are using 1 oz as your "part") of Vitalerbs, since we use 3 parts of Jurassic Green in place of the equal parts of Alfalfa, Barley Grass Juice, and Wheat Grass Juice.
 This is how I make it for my herd (with Jurassic Green).
 To stretch your dollar, consider using 1.5 parts of Jurassic Green powder, and 1.5 parts of Nettle leaf powder.